Find Trade Colleges

 26% Percent Racial-Ethnic Minorities*

 Nuclear Engineering Technology runs middle of the road when it comes to popularity, ranking #46 out of all the trade school majors we track.
 In 2021, about 73 graduates completed their associate’s degree in this field.
-This major tends to be male dominated.
-About 78% of recent graduates are men.
+This major attracts more men than women.
+About 78% of the graduates in this field are male.

 Racial-Ethnic Diversity